perago-cymru/MCS-Extractor/ReadMe.md

 4. Open the `Columns` list and right click on the column where the problem exists, select `properties`.
 5. Go to the `Definition` tab and change the `data type` to the new type.
 If you have a problem with over-long text, the field will probably be of type 'character varying' (which corresponds to 'string' in the import tool) and you will need to change it to `text`.
 Not all field types will be available because changing between a numeric and textual data type can't be managed automatically.
 7. At the top of the view, select the `query` tool (resembling a triple-stacked cake with a play button by it) and then in the Query Editor type `SELECT * FROM csv_table_mappings WHERE table_name = '[your table name]'` to find all the mappings for your table.
 8. Double click on the `type_name` column in the row where the `db_name` matches the field you just changed and change it to the new type, which must be one of `Boolean, Varchar, Integer, Bigint, text, Double, Numeric, Date` - these correspond to the options above, `Varchar` is the same as `String`, `Bigint` is `Long` and `Numeric` is `Decimal`.
 If you have any other fields of the same type, copy the value from there.
+Click on "save data changes" at the top (three stacked cakes with a padlock) to save the change.
 9. Hit the 'OK' button and the change will be saved.

 With that done, you should be able to re-run your import.